cassiesh/cassieshort/content/publication/journal-article/Multiverse_Community/index.md

 publication: "*Advances in Methods and Practices in Psychological Science*"
 # publication_short: ""

-abstract: Multiverse analysis offers a comprehensive response to a core vulnerability in empirical research: the uncertainty of scientific conclusions arising from defensible yet flexible data processing and analysis decisions.
-By systematically mapping and computing all, or a sample of all, plausible data processing pipelines, multiverse analysis reports the robustness of findings across analytical flexibility and increases transparency in the research process.
-As its adoption grows across disciplines, so too does the need for clarity on how to design, report, and interpret multiverse results responsibly.
-This paper provides interdisciplinary guidance on key procedural considerations, including defensibility and equivalence evaluations, preregistration, and computational demands.
-We aim to harmonise terminology, promote best practices, and foster conceptual cohesion across fields, supported by reference to domain-specific resources where appropriate.
-By doing so, we contribute to the broader movement towards more robust, reproducible, and transparent science; one that not only reports results, but also interrogates the analytical pipelines that produce them.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.